St John’s Primary School Physical Education and Sport Premium Funding

 - Increased participation in competitive sport.

-We meet these key indicators by spending our Sports Premium funding in the following ways:
+We meet these key indicators by spending our Sports Premium funding in the following ways.
+These are both historic and current:

 - Specialist coaches work with staff to up skill their delivery and ensure sustainable high quality PE lessons for all.